 Substance Abuse Recovery

-Clinical approaches to substance abuse can be a very useful tool in the field of drug, alcohol and substance abuse recovery and rehabilitation.
+Clinical approaches to substance abuse treatment can be very useful in the field of drug, alcohol and substance abuse recovery and rehabilitation.
 New rehab technologies and therapy techniques greatly aid in the quest to create a drug-free world.
-From tried and true methods to new techniques, clinical studies provide the devices needed in regard to help getting sober and getting clean.
+From tried and true methods to new techniques, clinical studies provide the devices needed in regard to helping to get sober and getting clean.
 Wondering how to help a drug addict stay clean?
-Clinical approaches may be a key component to finding permanent solutions.
+Clinical approaches to substance abuse treatment may be a key component to finding permanent solutions.